animate-css/animate.css/README.md

 ```

 ###Inside your styelsheet
-Since we're using LESS, we can utilize our animation library by adding `.animated` and any of the many animation names.
+Since we're using LESS, we can utilize our animation library by adding `.animated` and any of the many animation names as classes.

 For example: